-It was suggested by the Personnel Division of the WDGAP on 5 November 1945, that a unique Commendation Ribbon be created to distinguish meritorious service in an area at an occasion for which the Bronze Star Medal may not be awarded.
-The Secretary of War approved the suggestion and War Department Circular 377; dated 18 December 1945 officially recognized the ribbon.
+In November 1945, an idea was floated around by the personnel division of the WDGAP to create a commendation ribbon to distinguish meritorious service in an area at an occasion for which the Bronze Star Medal may not be awarded.
+The Secretary of War approved the suggestion and War Department Circular 377 officially recognized the ribbon on Dec.
+18, 1945.

-The D/PA, in a DF dated 29 April 1948 to the Quartermaster General, the Personnel & Admin.
-Division revealed that a medal pendant had been approved for the Commendation Ribbon by the Secretary of the Army and the Secretary of the Air Force.
-It was then asked that a projected design be made ready.
-On 8 July 1948 the Secretary of the Army and the Secretary of the Air Force both approved the design.
+In April 1948, a medal pendant was approved for the Commendation Ribbon by the Secretary of the Army and the Secretary of the Air Force.
+Two months later, the Secretary of the Army and the Secretary of the Air Force both approved the design of the medal.

 On June 1, 1962, President Kennedy authorized the award.
 In a memo to the Secretary of Defense, the president sanctioned the award to a member of the military service of friendly foreign countries who committed acts of heroism, achievement or meritorious service.

 The Army Commendation Medal is awarded to any member of the Armed Forces other than general officers.